What you will need to drive while visiting the EU if there's a no deal Brexit.

 If you have a UK licence you will not need an IDP to drive when visiting Ireland.

-Find out which IDPs you might need to drive in an EU or EEA country.
+Find out which IDPs you might need to drive in the EU, Switzerland, Norway, Iceland and Liechtenstein.

 Insurance for your vehicle, caravan or trailer

 You will need to carry a motor insurance green card when driving in the EU and EEA.

 Contact your vehicle insurance provider 1 month before you travel to get green cards for your vehicle, caravan or trailer.